Autodesk-Forge/FusionData_Workflows/README.md

 ## Notes

 Though the samples start with the `hubs(){}` query, there are many other options for you.
-The easiest is to check the **QUERIES** section on the **DOCS** tab in the [PIM GraphQL Explorer](https://forge.autodesk.com/en/docs/pim-graphql/v1/playground/pim-graphql-explorer/) to see what other starting points are available.
+The easiest is to check the **QUERIES** section on the **DOCS** tab in the [Fusion Data GraphQL Explorer](https://forge.autodesk.com/en/docs/pim-graphql/v1/playground/pim-graphql-explorer/) to see what other starting points are available.

 ![Query](./readme/queries.png)